XRayLP/learning-center/README.md

 ```bash
 composer require xraylp/learning-center-bundle
 ```
+Don't forget to update the Database after the installation.
 To install the presets you have to use the Button "Datenbank Einträge erstellen" under LearningCenter > Configuration.

 ## Copyright
 This project has been created and is maintained by [Niklas Loos](https://github.com/XRayLP) and Alexander Krauß.